TrueMaicol/Prova_Finale_API_2022/README.md

 The difficultness of the test comes with the fact that the the program was going to be tested with a dictionary of words which size was enormous, in the order of milions of words of at least a dozen characters (each word has the same size, which is declared to the program in the first input), and the game had time and memory size restrictions.

-I know there are other solutions to the problem and maybe mine is not what you think would be the best but for me it worked.

 FINAL RESULT: 30/30.